Communicating via ignorance: Increasing communication capacity via superposition of order: Supplementary Material

 We impart the global phase $\varphi$ by a tilted phase plate.
 We write the transformation performed by the pair of prisms and the phase plate as:

 We place the phase plate only when we are doing $\sigma_2$ operation.
 For operations, $\sigma_1$ and $\sigma_3$ we need only one rotating prism, and for $\sigma_0$ and $\sigma_2$ we need both prisms.
 We achieve this by moving the second rotating prism via a translation stage.
 Table~\ref{table:implementation_unitaries} are the angles and phases used to implement the Pauli operations.

-\textbf{Quantum switch and amplitude damping}.
-For a single qubit, the Kraus operators of an amplitude damping channel $\mathcal{A}$ are given by,
+Since this rotation also changes the polarisation of the field---the control qubit---which is not desired, this rotation is cancelled after the two rotating prisms by the actions of the half- (H), and quarter- (Q) waveplates and the phase plate ($\phi$), see Figure \ref{fig:Experimental_setup1}.